adokter/intRvals/README.md

 ###References
 * Dokter, A.M., et al. 2017.
 Statistical analysis of event data with missed observations: application in estimation of defaecation rate, submitted.
-* B\'{e}dard, J. & Gauthier, G. 1986.
+* Bédard, J. & Gauthier, G. 1986.
 Assessment of faecal output in geese.
 Journal of Applied Ecology, 23, 77-90.
 * Owen, M. 1971.
 The Selection of Feeding Site by White-Fronted Geese in Winter.
 Journal of Applied Ecology 8: 905-917.